spiralofhope/TidyBar/README.markdown

 ([issues list](https://github.com/spiralofhope/TidyBar/issues))

-- Disable all addons and re-test before creating an issue.
+- If you seen an error, disable all addons but this one and re-test before creating an issue.
+  -  If you have multiple addons installed, errors you think are for one addon may actually be for another.
+No really, disable everything else.
 - Search for your issue before creating an issue.
 - Always report errors.
   -  There are several helpful addons to catch errors.
 Try something like [TekErr](http://www.wowinterface.com/downloads/info6681).